Preferential motor reinnervation: PMR relevancy

 Knowledge of preferential motor reinnervation is necessary because of how it affects the regeneration of nerves.
 When a patient loses nerve function, PMR can interfere with (or help) the different methods of repair that physicians use.
 Physicians understanding of natural nerve repair processes will allow for overall improvement in surgery, because they will be able to better interface their repair efforts with natural ones.

-Axon reinnervation is much affected by which pathway the regenerated nerve has chosen to grow along.
-The nerves' ability to properly function after damage is very dependent on successful reinnervation, which is why the effects of PMR is so relevant.
+Axon reinnervation is greatly affected by the pathway the regenerated nerve has chosen to grow along.
+The nerves' ability to properly function after damage is very dependent on successful reinnervation, which is why the effects of PMR are so relevant.
 The success of nerve reinnervation after different grafting attempts is a current research area.
 Grafting aims to solve the problem of incorrect targeting of regenerating axons, resulting in less-than-perfect reinnervation.
-PMR affects are being investigated to see how they can help grafting, and ultimately patient recovery.
+PMR effects are being investigated to see how they can help grafting, and ultimately patient recovery.

 How do nerves regrow?

 A cut nerve regenerating

 A cut axon in the peripheral nervous system has two parts: a distal and a proximal axon stump.
-The space in between the two stumps is known as the gap, and is what the nerve must grow through in order to fully regenerate and reinnervate.
+The space in between the two stumps is known as the gap, and it is what the nerve must grow through in order to fully regenerate and reinnervate.
 The distal axon is degenerated through the body's own mechanisms, mostly macrophage consumption and enzymes breaking it down.
-The proximal part of the cut axon is many times able to regenerate.
-The regeneration and reinnervation of the cut nerve is affected by multiple factors, including how far the nerve must regrow, what kind of environment it is growing in, and the different Schwann cells and pathway options available.
+The proximal part of the cut axon is often able to regenerate.
+The regeneration and reinnervation of the cut nerve are affected by multiple factors, including how far the nerve must regrow, what kind of environment it is growing in, and the different Schwann cells and pathway options available.
 PMR indicates that a regenerating motor neuron will choose a motor pathway Schwann cell over a cutaneous pathway Schwann cell when regenerating.